daniel-luberda/DLToolkit.Forms.Controls/FlowListView/README.md

 - [SimpleExampleXamlViewModel.cs](https://github.com/daniel-luberda/DLToolkit.Forms.Controls/blob/master/Examples/ExamplesFlowListView/ViewModels/SimpleExampleXamlViewModel.cs)

 For other scenarios see sample app: [ExamplesFlowListView](https://github.com/daniel-luberda/DLToolkit.Forms.Controls/tree/master/Examples/ExamplesFlowListView) *(TIP: Clone repo, open the solution, build it and run sample app.)*

+## FAQ

+#### How can I disable entire row highlight on long tap&hold?

+Make a custom renderers for `FlowListViewInternalCell` in platforms specific projects which disable ListView row highlighting.
+More info here: http://stackoverflow.com/a/25887514/5064986

+#### How can I have variable row height? (basing on content, different sizes for header and items)

+Set `HasUnevenRows` property to `true`.